Norfolk, VA Wrongful Death Lawyer

 If a wrongful death case is pursued in Virginia under its Death by Wrongful Act statutes, Virginia Code §8.01-53 describes which family members are eligible to receive compensation for the loss of a loved one.
 It is a lengthy statute, which considers many different family situations.

 Beneficiaries are usually the surviving spouse and children, or grandchildren if a child is deceased.
 If there are no surviving relatives that fit these categories, compensation may then go to the deceased person’s parents and siblings.
-Compensation may be distributed differently depending on other circumstances, so it can be helpful to discuss the situation with an experienced Norfolk wrongful death lawyer.
+Compensation may be distributed differently depending on other circumstances, so it can be helpful to discuss a wrongful death claim with an experienced Norfolk lawyer.
 For example, there are also circumstances in which a relative of the same household who was financially dependent upon the deceased may be eligible to also receive compensation.

 Work with a Norfolk Wrongful Death Attorney

 It can be a heartbreaking and challenging endeavor to determine whether bringing a wrongful death lawsuit is the right action for your family.
 However, it is generally a good idea to at least explore your options and investigate your circumstances with a Norfolk wrongful death lawyer’s help.
 That way, if you do decide to bring a suit, the evidence is prepared and the parties involved understand how the case will generally proceed.